-Councilmembers should refer to the city manager any City staff or to the city attorney any City Attorney's staff who do not follow proper conduct in their dealings with Councilmembers, other City staff, or the public.
+Councilmembers should refer to the eCity mManager for any City staff or to the eCity aAttorney for any City Attorney Office's staff who do not follow proper conduct in their dealings with Councilmembers, other City staff, or the public.
 These employees may be disciplined in accordance with standard City procedures for such actions.
 (Please refer to the section on Council Conduct with City Staff for more details on interaction with Staff.)

-Councilmembers Behavior and Conduct
+CouncilmMembers Behavior and Conduct

 Compliance and Enforcement.
 The Sunnyvale Code of Ethics and Conduct expresses standards of ethical conduct expected for members of the Sunnyvale City Council, boards and commissions.
-Members themselves have the primary responsibility to assure that ethical standards are understood and met, and that the public can continue to have full confidence in the integrity of government.
+Members themselves have the primary responsibility to assure that ethical standards are understood and met, and that the public can continue to have full confidence in the integrity of governmentare responsible for adhering to these standards.
 The chairs of boards and commissions and the Mayor and Council have the additional responsibility to intervene when actions of members that appear to be in violation of the Code of Ethics and Conduct are brought to their attention.

-City Councilmembers who intentionally and repeatedly do not follow proper conduct may be reprimanded or formally censured by the Council, lose seniority or committee assignments (both within the City of Sunnyvale or with inter-government agencies) or have official travel restricted.
+City Councilmembers who intentionally and repeatedly do not follow proper conduct may be reprimanded or formally censured by the Council, lose seniority and/or committee assignments (both within the City of Sunnyvale or withinternal and inter-governmentageneiesal) and/or have official travel restricted.
 Serious infractions of the Code of Ethics or Code of Conduct could lead to other sanctions as deemed appropriate by Council.